 Alasdair MacIntyre has written widely in philosophy since his first book, Marxism: An Interpretation, appeared in 1953.
 He has taught at Oxford, Princeton, Brandeis, Boston, Wellesley, Vanderbilt, Duke, and the University of Notre Dame.
 In 1989, he was a Luce Visiting Scholar at the Whitney Humanities Center of Yale University.
 He has also served as president of the Eastern Division of the American Philosophical Association.

 Professor MacIntyre is the author of over thirty books, including the influential triumvirate of recent works: After Virtue: A Study in Moral Theory(1981), Whose Justice?
 Which Rationality?(1988), and Three Rival Versions of Moral Enquiry: Encyclopaedia, Genealogy, and Tradition(1990).
 He has made prominent contributions to the history of philosophy, moral philosophy, political theory, philosophy of the social sciences, and philosophy of religion.
 He recently published an examination of the philosophical work of Edith Stein set against the background of twentieth-century phenomenology entitled Edith Stein: A Philosophical Prologue, 1913–1922(2006), as well as two volumes of his collected papers, The Tasks of Philosophy: Selected Essays (2006) and Ethics and Politics: Selected Essays (2006).
-His most recent book is God, Philosophy, Universities: A Selective History of the Catholic Philosophical Tradition (2009).
+His most recent book is Ethics in the Conflicts of Modernity: An Essay on Desire, Practical Reasoning, and Narrative (2016).